 She remembered Donnie LaViolette popping the shelves together “like a ship in a bottle.”
 Well, if Donnie could pop them together, she could pop them apart.
 Francyann clutched at an upper shelf and pulled.
-This only wedged her in more tightly.
+Nothing happened.

 The house.
 It was the house.
 It was getting narrow even as she widened.
 Why had that Donnie made the shelves so deep?
 Because I asked him to, she remembered.
 Room for the cartons of powdered milk and the big three-gallon glass jars of dried soup beans she filled herself with equal parts of lentils, yellow-eyes and split peas, just in case she became overwhelmed by company one day.
 Well, perhaps it wasn’t the house’s fault; women tended to spread at the hips in their later years.
 She had heard that.